troglobit/crobots/README.md

 CROBOTS started out as DOS shareware, but is, as of Oct 23 2013, free software under terms of the GNU General Public License, version 2.

+CROBOTS has been tested and runs on Linux (GLIBC & musl libc), FreeBSD, macOS, and OmniOS (Illumos/OpenSolaris).

 Intended audience
 -----------------